the-modem-distro/pinephone_modem_sdk/README.md

 	* Building: Works
 	* Booting: Works
 		* USB Peripheral mode: Audio, WWAN, GPS and ADB are working
-		* Modem (ADSP): Firmware loading, booting, data and calling work.
+		* Modem (ADSP): Firmware loading, booting, data and calling works.
     * Audio: Working
     * Ring In: Works correctly when setting the modem to report RING to all interfaces.
 You can do this by sending the following command to the modem:
       * AT+QURCCFG:"urcport","all"